Fujitsu leaf spring

 Detailed photos exist of at least two keyboards using these switches:

-So far, no patent has been found for the “third-generation” switches.
-These are effectively the same as the earlier dual-discrete switches, but reduced in profile.
-The only mention discovered to date of DIN compliance is in the FKB2500 Series datasheet.
-These are still in production at the time of writing (April 2019).
+FES-301E switches are the DIN-compliant revision of FES-301 switches.
+They are effectively the same design but reduced in profile.
+The only written mention discovered to date of DIN compliance is in the FKB2500 Series datasheet, but Fujitsu provided the name of the series and explained that “E” denotes “ergnomic”.
+These keyboards are still in production at the time of writing (December 2020).